nomachinez/pidisplay/README.md

 - Easy to extend with other modules (use the Clok module for an example widget and the GameOfLife module for an example full screen module)

 # Screenshots
 On the top and bottom of each of these screenshots you can see the ticker and the clok.
+You can easily remove or otherwise cuztomize these, by the way, simply by editing the config file.
+These screenshots are very busy but when you use it you don't have to have it look like this.
+They are shown here as examples of what can be done in PiDisplay.

 PongClock
 ![PongClock](screenshots/1.png "PongClock")